-The following graph and table compare the change in the cumulative total shareholder return on the Common Shares over the period from December 31, 2018 to December 31, 2023 (assuming a \$100 investment was made on December 31, 2018) with the cumulative total return of the S&P/TSX Capped Health Care Index over the same period, assuming reinvestment of dividends.
+The following graph and table compare the change in the cumulative total shareholder return on the Common Shares over the period from December 31, 2019 to December 31, 2024 (assuming a \$100 investment was made on December 31, 2019) with the cumulative total return of the S&P/TSX Capped Health Care Index over the same period, assuming reinvestment of dividends.

+The performance trend shown by the above graph does not necessarily reflect the trend in our executive compensation reported over the same period.
+The market price of the Corporation's shares, similar to the share prices of many publicly-traded biotechnology companies, has historically been highly volatile.
 As outlined in the compensation discussion and analysis, the Compensation Committee balances the various short-term and long-term objectives and provides bonuses, Options and Share Awards based on performance against these objectives.
 The movement in share price based upon one index is not considered wholly representative of the actions to be taken regarding compensation.

-Dec 31, 2018 Dec 31, 2019 Dec 31, 2020 Dec 31, 2021 Dec 31, 2022 Dec 31, 2023 S&P/TSX Capped Health Care Index 100.00 88.84 69.93 53.43 22.58 27.57 Oncolytics Biotech Inc. 100.00 245.02 120.32 69.72 88.45 71.31
+Dec 31, 2019 Dec 31, 2020 Dec 31, 2021 Dec 31, 2022 Dec 31, 2023 Dec 31, 2024 S&P/TSX Capped Health Care Index 100.00 78.71 60.14 25.41 31.04 33.67 Oncolytics Biotech Inc. 100.00 49.11 28.46 36.10 29.11 21.63